ANALYSIS-Putin's Ukraine assault confounds Biden strategy, puts leadership to the test | Politics

 ANALYSIS-Putin's Ukraine assault confounds Biden strategy, puts leadership to the test

-Despite U.S. President Joe Biden's efforts to head off a Russian attack against Ukraine, President Vladimir Putin was undeterred.
-On Thursday, he authorized what he called a "special military operation" into the Donbass region of eastern Ukraine, marking a new high in post-Cold War tensions.
-The scope of the offensive was not immediately clear.
-Explosions could be heard near Kyiv and in other parts of the country and Ukrainian President Volodymyr Zelenskiy said Russia carried out missile strikes on infrastructure.

-How Biden handles the crisis, which Western officials fear could spiral into the bloodiest European conflict since World War Two, is expected to have profound implications for his political fortunes and U.S. relations with the world.
+How Biden deals with the unfolding crisis, which Western officials fear could spiral into the bloodiest European conflict since World War Two, is expected to have profound implications for his political fortunes and U.S. relations with the world.
 Biden vowed the United States and its allies would respond decisively to Russia's "unprovoked and unjustified attack."

 But his handling of the biggest international crisis of his presidency has been deemed something of a mixed bag so far.
 Biden was always going to be limited because his administration made clear it would do whatever it could to help Ukraine defend itself but was not going to put troops on the ground.